Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions

-In this study, we use the rotation periods from \cite{kamai2024}, which provides a catalog of 82771 \textit{Kepler} main sequence (MS) stars derived using a deep learning model called \textit{LightPred}.
-We slightly modified the final catalog - in their paper, for each \textit{Kepler} sample, they took the average prediction of a moving window over the light curve.
-We took the median prediction to better account for outliers.
-We used a lower bound of $P_{rot} \geq 3$ days.
-This is because \cite{kamai2024} found that below $3$ days, their model is less reliable.
-Finally, we removed potential giants according to the criterion given by \cite{Ciardi2011}.
 In their paper, \cite{kamai2024} performed a comprehensive error analysis and compared the results with previous results, such as the catalog from \cite{McQuillan2014}, and the Eclipsing Binaries (EB) catalog.
-They found that compared to the autocorrelation function, \textit{LightPred} model is better for fast rotators as it implicitly differentiates different stellar types, using its confidence, and correctly reconstructs the observed tidal synchronization line.
+They found that compared to the autocorrelation function, \textit{LightPred} model is better for fast rotators (above $3$ days) as it implicitly differentiates different stellar types, using its uncertainty level, and correctly reconstructs the observed tidal synchronization line.
 The autocorrelation function naively identifies the orbital period as the stellar period, resulting in an incorrect synchronization line.
 Moreover, the autocorrelation function cannot identify different stellar types (like ellipsoidal variations and pulsators), which can lead to wrong period predictions.
 This suggests that using the periods from \cite{kamai2024} should give a more accurate picture of fast rotators and the binary population.
 For a full description of the \textit{LightPred} model, please refer to the original paper.

 For other stellar parameters (effective temperature, radius, mass, metallicity), We used the catalog published in \cite{Berger_2020}.
 We also used K-band magnitude measurements from 2MASS \citep{Skrutskie_2006}.